File a Grievance or Appeal

 An authorized representative is someone you choose who can act and speak on your behalf.

-In order for CareSource to talk to your authorized representative, you and your authorized representative must complete the HIPAA Authorization Form.
-You may complete the form online or download this hard-copy version.
+In order for CareSource to talk to your authorized representative regarding your grievance or appeal, you and your authorized representative must complete the Internal Appeal Request form.
+Be sure to complete the Appointment of Representative section on the form.
 You must return the completed form to the same location where you are sending your grievance, appeal or request for an external review.

 If you cannot get this form online, you can ask that it be mailed to you by calling Member Services.

 If you are not satisfied, you have the right to:

 - File a complaint (also called a grievance)

 - File an appeal

 If you would like to file a grievance or appeal or ask for an external review, visit the links on the left side of this page.
 You will find helpful information about what you need to do next.

 What is a Grievance?